shadow/shadow/docs/2-Getting-Started-Tutorial.md

 Generic applications may be run in Shadow.
 The most important required features of the application code to enable this are:

+ + doesn't fork/exec processes
- + polls I/O events using one of the `epoll`, `poll`, or `select` interfaces (see, e.g., `$ man epoll`)
+ + blocking calls (e.g. `sleep()`) are supported, but if nonblocking is used then it should poll I/O events using one of the `epoll`, `poll`, or `select` interfaces (see, e.g., `$ man epoll`)

- + doesn't fork/exec process (can run in single process mode)
+#### Traffic generation

-Included with Shadow is a traffic generator plug-in that is capable of modeling generic behaviors represented using an action-dependency graph and the standard graphml xml format.
+We also maintain a [traffic generator plug-in called TGen](https://github.com/shadow/tgen) that is capable of modeling generic behaviors represented using an action-dependency graph and the standard graphml xml format.
 With this powerful plug-in, different behavior models can be implemented by simply writing a python script to generate new graphml files rather than modifying simulator code or writing new plug-ins.

-More information about [customizing tgen behaviors](3.3-TGen-Config) is also on the wiki.
+Make sure you have TGen installed as described on [the Shadow setup page](https://github.com/shadow/shadow/wiki/1.1-Shadow#tgen-setup) as we will use it for this tutorial.

+See the [TGen documentation](https://github.com/shadow/tgen/tree/master/doc) for more information about customizing TGen behaviors.

+#### Other plugins

 Existing plug-ins for Shadow also include [shadow-plugin-tor](https://github.com/shadow/shadow-plugin-tor) for running Tor anonymity networks and [shadow-plugin-bitcoin](https://github.com/shadow/shadow-plugin-bitcoin) for running Bitcoin cryptocurrency networks.
 Other useful plug-ins exist in the [shadow-plugin-extras repository](https://github.com/shadow/shadow-plugin-extras), including an HTML-supported web browser and server combo.